 Israel stops to honor fallen soldiers and terror victims

-Israel marks the annual Memorial Day in remembrance of soldiers who ... .
-An Israeli soldiers holds flowers to be placed on a graves of fallen soldiers on the eve of memorial Day in Kiryat Shaul military cemetery in Tel Aviv, Israel, Sunday, April 30, 2017.
+A woman waters flowers by grave of a fallen soldier on the eve of memorial Day in Kiryat Shaul military cemetery in Tel Aviv, Israel, Sunday, April 30, 2017.
+Israel marks the annual Memorial Day in remembrance of soldiers who died in the nation's conflicts, beginning at dusk Sunday until Monday evening.

 Discussions